I recently attended a one-day free course in Birmingham and one of the delegates asked the question, “is email marketing

 For people who sign up – as long as you have a tickbox saying that they give consent to be emailed, the data policy is on your website somewhere, and they can opt-out at any time – you’re fine.

-For people who’s data you’ve sourced yourself – if there’s a legitimate interest, as long as you give them an opportunity to opt out from your emails and you immediately remove them – you’re also okay.
-Different parts of Europe have a different opt in requirement process but you can have a look at that here and it explains the legitimate interest approach in more detail.
+For people whose data you’ve sourced yourself – if there’s a legitimate interest, as long as you give them an opportunity to opt-out from your emails and you immediately remove them – you’re also okay.
+Different parts of Europe have a different opt-in requirement process but you can have a look at that here and it explains the legitimate interest approach in more detail.

 You can of course use social media to spark up conversations that way because you’ll be protected by the policies of LinkedIn, Facebook etc.

 All I’d say is don’t let GDPR put you off emailing your database.
 It was introduced to reduce nuisance calls and uninvited selling by protecting personal data – but if you’re a business and you’re working with other businesses who need or might need what you sell – go for it!

-If any of the information covered above has triggered even more questions and you’re looking for advice from a local marketing agency near Birmingham, don’t hesitate to contact us.
+If any of the information covered above has triggered even more questions and you’re looking for advice from a marketing agency, don’t hesitate to contact us.